Technology-Group-Solutions-LLC/meraki-configloader/README.md

 Adding -h will show you command line options.
 Adding -debug instead will run the program in debug mode.
 It will only print the lines it would send to the API instead of actually sending them.
 This is useful for checking to make sure the CSV is being read properly and is formated correctly.
 ## Contributing
-Merge requests are welcome; we ask that at least one peer approval is given prior to merging to the primary branch.
+Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
+We're open to any changes that would make the contribution process easier.